olufemiolajide/Alder-Hey-Triage-App/README.md

-# titanic_test
+# Alder Hey Hospital Triage App
- Use streamlit create an app to test if u was on Titanic , survive or not?
+ Use streamlit to create an app to determine ED patient triage category?